 The decision on virtual booths is going to depend on your goals.
 If you think that you can generate meaningful conversations by having a booth, then it might be worth it.
 On the other hand, could the money and time be better spent elsewhere?
 Are there other ways to achieve your goals?

 Whatever decision you make, one thing is clear.
 The virtual world needs a multi-touch and multi-channel effort to reach your audience.
 Whether a virtual booth is a part of that is up to you.

 Still wondering about the virtual booth?
-Check out our interview with industry expert, and virtual booth master, Ray Bugg.
+Check out our interview with industry expert, Ray Bugg.